woocommerce/qit-documentation/docs/using-qit/github-workflows.md

 ## Prerequisites

-- **GitHub Repository:** Your extension should be in a GitHub repository where you can configure workflows.
+- **GitHub repository:** Your extension should be in a GitHub repository where you can configure workflows.

 ## Example GitHub workflow